MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Review.md

 ---
-title: Review – Common Data Model | Microsoft Docs
+title: Review
-description: This describes the Review entitity.
-author: nenad1002
-ms.service: common-data-model
-ms.reviewer: anneta
-ms.topic: article
-ms.date: 2/22/2019
-ms.author: nebanfic
+description: The internal assessment of a Request made by a staff member (or team) and all of the relevant information that needs to be tracked at the "review" stage of an application. ms.service: common-data-model ms.reviewer: anneta ms.topic: article ms.date: 3/5/2019 ms.author: tpalmer
 ---

 # Review